SignPath/website/documentation/artifact-configuration.md

 #### Verification

-* **Java** always verifies signatures for client components.
-For server components, you will need to create a policy.
+* **Java** always verifies signatures for Applets and Web Start Applications.
+If you want signature verification for server applications, you need to create a policy.
 Please consult the documentation of your application server or [Oracle's documentation](https://docs.oracle.com/javase/tutorial/security/toolsign/receiver.html).
 * **Android** always verifies App signatures.
 * If you sign **ZIP files**, the receiver needs to manually check the signature before unpacking the file.